15 Mar Blueprint for Success – Your Work Order

 Notes to Invoicing.
 Some customers have special financial needs, such as invoicing multiple orders on one invoice, using a credit card to pay for an order, a discount or deal applied to the order, or other financial considerations.

-Art Approval Forms or Mock Ups.
+Art Approval Forms or Mock-Ups.
 A key part of your Work Order packet has to be a production friendly example of the job.
-This will probably be an extra page or two, and has to be printed in color.
-Nothing drives home success in production as an easy to understand art mock up that your operators can use when setting up the job.
-Have your creative team develop this page, and show as examples how the art will look on each color of shirt.
-Tip: Going through the exercise of mocking up the job on the right color of shirt, and even the style of shirt, by your art department will ferret out any potential production problems.
+This will probably be an extra page or two and has to be printed in color.
+Nothing drives home success in production as an easy to understand art mockup that your operators can use when setting up the job.
+Have your creative team develop this page, and show as examples how the art will look on each color of the shirt.
+Tip: Going through the exercise of mocking up the job on the right color shirt, and even the style of shirt, by your art department, will ferret out any potential production problems.
 For example, a line of type at the bottom in black might not show up so well on the navy shirts for the order.
-This is a far cheaper way of discovering the problem than the midnight hour realization on press, with the job due the following day.
+This is a far cheaper way of discovering the problem than the midnight hour realization on the press, with the job due the following day.
 Here are some key items to have on your art approval form:

 1. Job Information.
 Order name, Work Order #, design number, client name, and client PO #.
 Get these on the form for easy reference.